CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_locations.md

-## Use cases covered by IOP
+## `Use cases covered by IOP`

 OCPI features are composed by several use cases that a CPO can choose to implement or not when connecting to an operator.

-In case of connection to GIREVE, here is the list of use cases that a CPO can implement :
+In case of connection to Gireve, here is the list of use cases that a CPO can implement :

-## EVCI data
+## `EVCI data`

 | Use case | ToIOP/FromIOP | Usage |
 | ----------- | ----------- | ----------- |